Master of Science in Humanitarian Action

 We’re looking for degree candidates who are action-minded individuals ready to make a difference.
 If you don’t have a background in humanitarianism or disaster relief but you do have some volunteer experience — and you’re interested in pursuing a career in these impactful areas — we encourage you to apply.

-If you do not meet the technical admission requirements for the MSHA program, please speak with an Enrollment Advisor or use the chat feature on this page.
+If you do not meet the technical admission requirements for the MSHA program, please speak with an Enrollment Advisor.

 International